 Other grades began to slide when a dip in self-esteem and lack of discipline combined with that oh so joyous teen attitude to create a perfect storm.

-I purchased Daniel’s Straight-A Student program in a mom panic but too close to the end of the school year to really implement the system.
+I purchased Daniel's Straight-A-Student program in a mom panic, but it was too close to the end of the school year to really implement the system.

 Not that it's difficult, but it will be a dramatic change in the way my son operates.